ltfschoen/XCMTemplate/README.md

 	* Node.js version
 	* Cargo Contract
 	* Substrate Contracts Node
-* Configure amount of CPUs and memory of the host machine the Docker container should use in ./docker/docker.sh
+* Configure amount of CPUs and memory of the host machine the Docker container should use in ./docker/docker.sh.
+Use `docker update` to change the configuration https://docs.docker.com/engine/reference/commandline/container_update/
 * Update dependencies in ./dapps/ink-rust/wasm-flipper/package.json https://stackoverflow.com/a/70588930/3208553
 	```
 	cd ./dapps/ink-rust/wasm-flipper/